Skip to main content

 Chart

-The chart will show you the asset that you have selected in the settings of the DCA bot from the exchange.
-You can add the indicators on the chart to improve your understanding of the current market situation.
+The chart shows you the asset that you have selected in the settings of the DCA bot from the exchange.
+You can add the indicators to the chart to improve your understanding of the current market situation.

 DCA Bot Settings

-In the bot settings, first, choose your exchange and the API.
-This decides where you want to run your DCA bot.
-After picking the exchange, choose the pair for your DCA bot.
+In the bot settings, first choose your exchange and API.
+This determines where you want to run your DCA bot.
+After picking the exchange, choose the trading pair for your DCA bot.

-The next step would be to select the direction of the bot.
-Long will open only buy trades while short will open only sell trades.
+The next step is to select the direction of the bot.
+"Long" will open only buy trades, "short" will open only sell trades and "both" will buy and sell, depending on market conditions and chosen indicator.

-Reminder: if you would like to create the DCA bot in the short direction on the Spot exchange, please, make sure that you do have the asset in your exchange wallet.
-For example, if you would like to launch BTC short DCA bot, then you need to have BTC on your Spot Exchange wallet.
+Reminder: If you would like to create a DCA bot in the short or both directions on the Spot exchange, please ensure that you have the asset in your exchange wallet.
+For example, if you want to launch a BTC short DCA bot, then you need to have BTC in your Spot exchange wallet.

 We recommend using Cross Margin Mode for safer trading.
-Note that an Isolated Margin, can carry a higher risk of position liquidation.
+Note that Isolated Margin can carry a higher risk of position liquidation.

-Afterwards, you need to determine the Amount per trade.
-This parameter will determine the size of your initial position when your first entry order will be placed.
-When you choose how much to trade, the bot will show you how much is needed and what assets you have available on the connected API.
-The needed amount includes the bot's DCA settings (Order size Multiplier and Maximum number of DCA orders).
+Next, you need to determine the Amount per trade.
+This parameter sets the size of your initial position when your first entry order is placed.
+After selecting the amount to trade, the bot will display how much is needed and what assets are available on the connected API.
+The required amount includes the bot's DCA settings (Order Size Multiplier and Maximum Number of DCA Orders).

 You can also select the type for the Amount per trade.
-This can either be in the Quote or Base currency or in the % from the total available amount.
+This can either be in the quote or base currency, or as a percentage of the total available amount.

 Bot Start Conditions